timmehz/ping_tablist/README.md

 ❌ You are prohibited in reuploading the project as is, you first have to make an edit to the project

-❌ You are prohibited in claiming the original code as your own, you can only claim what you edited as your own
+❌ You are prohibited in claiming the original code as your own

 the whole project is available under the terms of the Apache 2 License.
 See [LICENSE](https://github.com/timmehz/ping_tablist/blob/main/LICENSE) for details.